okaydivyansh/luganodesTask21BIT0708/README.md

 ## Troubleshooting

 - **MongoDB Connection Errors**: Ensure the `MONGO_URI` is correctly set up and the database is accessible.
-- **Ethereum Node Issues**: Double-check your Ethereum RPC URL and ensure it's a working endpoint.
 - **Missing Environment Variables**: Make sure your `.env` file is correctly populated.

 ## Contributing